Veeeetzzzz/pest-control-management-system/README.md

+## Intro

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This is work in progress.

-The main purposes of this repository is to show an implementation of Azure/Entra Single Sign On using Next.js for a Single-page application
+The main purposes of this repository is to show an implementation of Azure/Entra Single Sign On using Next.js for a Single-page application but in this example I have locked the authenticated content behind another component to demonstrate the easiest MVP for implementation.

-## To do

-- Set up log out logic
-- Update navbar view for logged in users
+This project also makes a few assumptions:

+- You do not have an existing data source or line of business system, so you require a stand alone system.
+Login flow is managed via Azure.
+MongoDB is used to safely store user bookings, customer details.
+- Azure/Entra is the only acceptable autentication - all users are authenticated against your own Entra directory and only users in your Organsation can sign in with their Microsoft account.
+Most secure for internal applications.
+- Roles/Scopes are Manager/Operative and have different views, you should have full access to the Azure portal to configure this.
+Sign up for a [free E5 Sandbox](https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started) and sign into [Entra Admin](https://entra.microsoft.com/) with your new Organsational account.

 ## Demo/screenshots